afmklk/hacs-krmi-xcntr/README.md

 9. Paste that URL back into the Callback Referer URL field in HA.
 If you get an "invalid_state" error, make sure you actually copied the callback's **Referer URL**, not the **Request URL**.
 10. Done!

-Optional: By default, data from the Kermi Cloud will be refreshed every 5 minutes.
+Optional: By default, data from the Kermi cloud will be refreshed every 5 minutes.
 You can configure custom refresh intervals in the options flow (⚙️ icon).